 Greatbow: You need at least two hands to use a greatbow, regardless of its size.
 A greatbow is too unwieldy to use while mounted.
 A greatbow sized for a Medium character is 6 feet or more in length when strung.
 Greatbows follow all of the normal rules for composite bows, including strength ratings.
 Each point of Strength bonus granted by the bow adds 200 gil to the cost.

 Power Rod/Staff: These rods/staves are built for mages or anyone with a MP pool.
-Most casters are proficient in these weapons and require a MP pool to use even if you have an Exotic Weapon Proficiency.
+Most casters are proficient in these weapons.
+It require a MP pool and caster level to use, even if you have the Exotic Weapon Proficiency with them.
 Magicite powers these weapons to imbue with elemental damage.
-They only have a range of 30 feet and require a standard action and must have at least 1 MP in your MP pool to activate.
+They only have a range of 30 feet.
+It requires a standard action and must have at least 1 MP in your MP pool to activate.
 When created or bought, they only deal one elemental type of damage (Earth, Fire, Holy, Ice, Lightning, Shadow, Water, or Wind) and are named as such (Fire Rod, Fire Staff, Ice Rod, Ice Staff, etc).
 These weapons use ranged touch attacks rather than ranged attacks and deal extra damage equal to the caster’s casting modifier.
-To craft a Power Rod or Staff, the crafter must have a MP pool to imbue the item with.
+To craft a Power Rod or Staff, the crafter must have a caster level and MP pool to imbue the item with.

 Sword, Buster: A buster sword is classified as an enormous broadsword (though it has more in common with a backsword).
 From tip to handle, it is approximately five to six feet long, with a single-edged, enormous blade approximately one foot wide.
 Its original finish sports a bolted, steel base and blade, and there are two holes on the blade near the hilt.
 It was primarily used by mercenaries to wipe out large numbers of enemies at once, and to sweep mounted fighters from their horses.
 If the wielder’s Strength is less than 19 (or 17 for a Small or smaller buster sword), the wielder takes a –2 penalty on attacks with it, as they are unable to maneuver its daunting size and weight.